Kevinnota/NED-flow/docs/source/index.rst

 To start :code:`NED-flow` some minimal preproccessing is done for each fastq file in the batch.
 This includes reads length filtering, removal of low quality reads, and reads with low complexity (dust).
 This is mainly done to speed up the mapping.
 It is not possible to add new sample to the batch, :code:`NED-flow` after the first mapping.

+| :code:`NED-flow` NED-flow expects one fastq or unmapped bam per library. :code:`NED-flow` takes a :code:`.tsv` file with the lib_id and and file_path header.
+The path can be absolute or relative.
+An example input.tsv can be found in ~/NED-flow/example_files

 | Run the NED-flow preprocessing:
 | :code:`nextflow ~/NED-flow/ned.nf --preprocessing --input_fastq_tsv ~/NED-flow/example_files/slon_sample_list.tsv`